-Engineer Sobiech said he can't speak to the prior practice as that was put in place before his work with the District started.
-He said in talking with contractors, he learned it provides no benefit to the District in terms of stopping retainage at 5% and the contractors really don't even look at that when preparing bids.
-Engineer Sobiech said he hasn't seen any shift in contractors processes or bidding processes given the current hot construction industry.
-He clarified contractors typically don't factor in retainage when coming up with their pricing.
+Engineer Sobiech said he cannot speak to the prior practice as that was put in place before his work with the District started.
+He said in talking with contractors, he learned it provides no benefit to the District in terms of stopping retainage at 5% and the contractors really do not even look at that when preparing bids.
+Engineer Sobiech said he has not seen any shift in contractors processes or bidding processes given the current hot construction industry.
+He clarified contractors typically do not factor in retainage when coming up with their pricing.